“Good afternoon, beautiful,” Aldous Ranulf said, holding an arm out for his date.

 Traveling with the Webhon Players, she’d seen enough suffering to last a lifetime.
-Sometimes, when she thought of all that was happening in the world — the corruption, poverty, industrial greed — she felt ill.
+Sometimes, when she thought of all that was happening in the world, all she’d seen — the corruption, desperation, industrial greed — she felt ill.
 This world was too cruel.
 The suffering she’d seen shouldn’t exist, and yet she was frequently faced with the truth of it.

-When the Webhon Players visited, they brought smiles to the faces of people with no reason to smile, told stories of a world better than the one they lived in.
+When the Webhon Players visited these villages, they brought smiles to the faces of people with no reason to smile, told stories of a world better than the one they lived in.
 It was Dinara’s favorite thing about being with the Players.

 Dinara liked to believe the world changed every day, that it would continue to do so.
 As long as people believed there must be something bigger, better out there — be it a god, a guardian, a feeling or way of life — there would be.
 As long as dreamers walked the earth, there would be people who chased those dreams, and dreaming was the best any of them could do.

 But standing with Aldous up on that balcony, looking down at the factory floor, where his employees were busy at work, Dinara didn’t see any dreamers.
 As Aldous excitedly pointed out his rows of new equipment, explaining that they were the most efficient on the continent, workers looked up at him with hate in their eyes.
 They looked up at Dinara with hate, too.

 Down below, a young girl paused her work for a coughing fit.
 The supervisor walking the floor yelled at her, simultaneously snapping a long strip of leather he carried with him.
 The girl hurried back to work, visibly fighting her cough.

 Aldous nudged Dinara, and she realized he’d asked her a question.